sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-not-following-promises/index.md

 >
 > I want to extend my sincere apologies for submitting my project late.
 I understand that timely submission is crucial for maintaining the flow of the class and your grading schedule.
 >
-> I acknowledge that I mismanaged my time, and I’m working to improve this aspect of my academic life.
+> I acknowledge that I mismanaged my time, and I'm working to improve this aspect of my academic life.
 I truly appreciate your understanding and patience regarding this matter.
 >
 > Thank you for your support.
 >